fafriat/jssows-js/README.md

 or to get a response on a given service name called callback:

-*Format:* `{"service":"<service name of the service to call>", "data":"<the data to give to the service>", "callback": "service name of the service to get the response"}`
+*Format:* `{"service":"<service name of the service to call>", "data":"<the data to give to the service>", "callback": "service name of the service to call to send the response"}`